 The story comes first: a rally, a marathon, a football league, or an ascent to Everest.
 This is the baseline of the game, and this game will be used as motivational dynamics by a sales team, for example.
 Participants will be able to follow this adventure using an app in their smartphones, where they will find videos and texts explaining the stages and the goals.
-They will also be able to check their position in the ranking regarding other participants, if they are close to achieving their goals, and what rewards they have received.
+They will also be able to check their position in the ranking regarding other participants, if they are close to achieve their goals, and what rewards they have received.

 Playmotiv counts with an IT platform that manages all game aspects and offers a control dashboard to the people in charge of data tracking.
 It also allows to establish clear goals, add additional training to reach these goals, and monitor all the time whether they are being reached.

-The use of game mechanics and experience to digitally engage and motivate people to achieve their goals is known as “gamification”.
+The use of game mechanics and experience to digitally engage and motivate people to achieve their goals is known as “gamification.”

-How does Playmotiv organise a gamification project?
+How does Playmotiv organise motivational games projects?

 1) Establish the goals and the KPIs